janosgyerik/manyquiz/SETUP.md

     ~/android-sdk-linux/tools/android

-And check (at least) "Android SDK Platform-tools" And clic "Install packages".
+And check (at least) "Android SDK Platform-tools" And clic **Install packages**.
 Once dowloaded and installed, you should edit your .bashrc file to add the sdk binary folders to the path, and add the `ANDROID_SDK` variable: